jefftriplett/jefftriplett.github.io/_pages/about.md

 ### <span class="text-purple-600 dark:text-purple-400">DjangoPony.com</span>
 {:.my-4}

-I'm the co-creator of the [Django Pony website](http://www.djangopony.com/) and helped add fuel to the fire to the Django meme.
+Jeff is the co-creator of the [Django Pony website](http://www.djangopony.com/) and helped add fuel to the fire to the Django meme.

 ## <span class="text-sky-600 dark:text-sky-400">Interviews & Mentions</span>
 {:.mt-8}